Tackling Skill Gap Changes Through Effective Leadership

 Click here to learn more about the EQ-i 2.0 and the EQ-i 2.0 Leadership Report.

-Click here to learn more about the Change Style Indicator
+Click here to learn more about the Change Style Indicator.

 References

 Multi-Health Systems Inc. (2022).
-The EQ-i 2.0 and leadership: a recognized link between
+The EQ-i 2.0 and leadership: a recognized link between transformational leadership and high emotional intelligence.

 Ortiz-Barbachano, F. (2020, September 16).
 Reskilling and upskilling your workforce for the post-covid-19 era.
+The SHRM Blog.
+Retrieved January 4, 2023

 SHRM.
 (2019, February 5).
 The skills gap 2019.
-Retrieved January 4, 2023, from
+Retrieved January 4, 2023.

 SHRM.
 (2019).
 The Global skills shortage: Bridging the talent gap with education, training and sourcing.